ethyca/fides/clients/ops/admin-ui/README.md

 # Admin UI

-Admin UI for managing FidesOps privacy requests.
+Admin UI for managing Fides privacy requests.
 A web application built in Next.js with the FidesUI component library.

 ## Running Locally